-Influent from the sanitary sewer collection system is pumped through influent screens and piped into a two-cell flow equalization system ("equalization basins").
+Influent from the sanitary sewer collection system is pumped through influent screens and piped into a two-cell flow equalization system ("equalization basins") located at the Town's Public Works Yard at 5971 Sawmill Road.
 The original equalization basin was constructed in 1984 and lined with a Chlorinated Polyethylene (CPE) membrane.
-The second equalization basin was constructed in 2009 and lined with a 60mm HDPE membrane.
+The second equalization basin was constructed in 2009 and lined with a 60-mil high density polyethylene (HDPE) geomembrane.
 These liners provide a transfer barrier for liquids from the basins to the native subsurface material.
 There is no piped interconnection between the Okanagan River and the equalization basins.

 A detailed description of the collection system and treatment process can be found in the Town of Oliver's 2018 Sanitary Capital Plan prepared by TRUE Consulting (Appendix B).
-This Capital Plan includes an update to the Liquid Waste Management Plan.
+This Capital Plan includes an update to the Liquid Waste Management Plan (LWMP).
 Further details can be found in the Oliver WWTP Operation and Maintenance Manual prepared by TRUE Consulting in February 2021.